Articles

 John Golombie, Czarina Colbert Conlan, and Joseph Oklahombi at Oklahombi’s home near Wright City, Oklahoma, May 12, 1921.
 Photographer: Hopkins | Oklahoma Historical Society

 Native Code Talkers sent communications between Soldiers, but they also fought valiantly.
 Newspapers across the country hailed Pvt.
-Joseph Oklahombi of Company D, 1st Battalion, 141st Regiment, a Choctaw Code Talker, as one of Oklahoma’s greatest heroes during the war.
+Joseph Oklahombi of Company D, 1st Battalion, 141st Regiment, a Choctaw Code Talker, as one of Oklahoma’s greatest war heroes.
 In October 1918, Oklahombi and his company were cut off behind enemy lines when they came across a German machine gun nest.
 Oklahombi and his 23 fellow Soldiers rushed to the enemy’s position.
 The Soldiers captured a German machine gun which they turned on the enemy.
-They pinned down the enemy for four days before 171 German Soldiers eventually surrendered.
-Oklahombi was awarded the World War I Victory Medal, a Silver Citation Star for his bravery.
+They pinned down the enemy for four days before 171 German soldiers eventually surrendered.
+Oklahombi was awarded the World War I Victory Medal and a Silver Citation Star for his bravery.
 France even awarded him the Croix de Guerre.

 The Legacy

 Despite their success and show of patriotism, it still took years for Native communities to be recognized as citizens.
 After World War I, in 1924, Congress granted citizenship to all Native Americans in part because of Native enlistment during World War I. Even with that step forward, it was not until 1975 that tribes gained full civil rights with the passing of the Indian Self-Determination and Education Assistance Act.
 This act allowed Native nations more autonomy and to take responsibility for operating the programs and services traditionally run by the Department of the Interior.
 Three years later Congress passed the American Indian Religious Freedom Act.
 The act recognized the many ways that the government had suppressed Native American religion.
 Under the new act, Native people could now exercise their religion freely under the First Amendment of the Constitution.
-The government finally honored the Navajo Code Talkers for their service in 2000.
-In 2008, legislation passed through the House of Representatives and the Senate to honor the Chocktaw and other Native Soldiers with a Congressional Gold Medal.
-The medal is now on display in the Army and Society Gallery in the National Museum of the U.S. Army.
+The government honored the Navajo Code Talkers for their service in 2000.
+In 2008, Congress recognized all other Native Code Talkers with a Congressional Gold Medal.
+A Congressional Gold Medal awarded to the Comanche Nation is on display in the Army and Society Gallery in the National Museum of the United States Army.

-While boarding schools and other institutions suppressed Native culture and ways of life, their languages acted as vital weapons in both World Wars.
-The Code Talkers of World War I were in the right place at the right time to serve a unique combat role.
+While boarding schools and other institutions suppressed Native culture and ways of life, their unique languages proved to be a vital asset in both World Wars.
+The Code Talkers of World War I were in the right place at the right time to serve in a unique combat role.
 Their skills were a threat to their enemies, and their codes were a guarded secret.

-The legacy of the Code Talkers is still seen in the long-standing commitment of Native servicemen and women.
+Native Soldiers continue to fight for a nation that has not consistently fought for them.
+The Code Talkers’ legacy is seen in the long-standing commitment of Native servicemen and women.
 Nineteen percent of all Native Americans have served in the Armed Forces since September 11, 2001, the highest percentage of any specific ethnic group.
-Currently, there are 573 federally recognized Tribes in America and while all have different values and beliefs, military service continues to be one constant.
-Native Soldiers still continue to fight for a nation that has not always fought for them.
+As of 2023, there are 574 federally recognized tribes in America and while all have different values and beliefs, military service continues to be one constant.

 Jordan Ginder